Kinkakuji, also known as the Golden Pavillion thanks to its magnificent gold inlaid, is located in Northern Kyoto.

 Tens of thousands of Torii gates are the contribution of individuals and companies with the belief that doing so will bring good luck, prosperity, and success to the business.

-Along the two sides of the trail are waterfalls and lakes, making the trail becomes a peaceful and beautiful place to fully enjoy every moment of every visit.
+Along the two sides of the trail are waterfalls and lakes, making it a peaceful and beautiful place to fully enjoy every moment of my visit.

 10. Go shopping